All Episodes

 There's no doubt.

-Just like there's no doubt that man-made global warming is gonna kill us all.
+Just like there's no doubt that man-made global warming is going to kill us all.

 There's no doubt, right?

-Just because the government says this, because the new Surgeon General says it, there's no doubt.
+Just because the government says, just because the new surgeon general says it, there's no doubt.

 Surgeon General is Regina Benjamin.